-Meteogram 7-Days
+Meteogram 7-Day

 Display

-Meteogram 7-Days - Memorge
+Meteogram 7-Day - Memorge

 This meteogram shows four different diagrams featuring a selection of different weather variables in hourly intervals for the next seven days.

 In each of the diagrams, daylight is indicated by a light yellow background, whereas white background signifies nighttime.
-All dsplayed data are valid for the selected location, available for any place on Earth, and updated whenever the meteogram is accessed.
+All displayed data are valid for the selected location, available for any place on Earth, and updated whenever the meteogram is accessed.

 The time of the most recent model update can be found at the bottom left of the meteogram.
 In addition to model data, however, the meteogram is also updated with nowcasting data.
 All data are displayed in local time, the dashed line shows the current time.